Moving Overseas with Pets

 Feeding and Comfort During Flight

 During international pet transport, feeding schedules must align with airline and destination regulations.
 It’s best to pack travel-friendly pet food in sealed portions to comply with pet import regulations.
-As per the USDA, you should give both food and water to your furry friend within four hours of check-in.
+As per the USDA, you should provide both food and water to your furry friend within four hours of check-in.
 You must avoid overfeeding the pet or feeding them close to the travel time.

 Avoid Sedatives